 AMANDA HESS, Elementary Guide

 Amanda grew up in the beautiful hills of West Virginia where she began her education in a primary Montessori school.
 She attended Berea College where she obtained her B.A. in Child and Family Studies with a concentration in Child Development.
 After college, she spent time abroad as an au pair before returning to Virginia where she came into contact with Montessori again.
 With a renewed interest in seeking to better understand the Montessori Method, she worked as an assistant in a primary environment.
 It was only after observing in an Elementary environment that she discovered this was clearly where she was meant to be.
 Amanda received her AMI Elementary Diploma from Washington Montessori Institute in 2011.
-She now enters her fifth year as an Elementary guide.
 In addition to a life-long love of Montessori, she also enjoys reading, gardening, and swing dancing.

 PATRICIA DEITRICH, Elementary Assistant